US30/PowerBI/Multi-Restaurant Sales Analysis Dashboard/README.md

 The report is structured into three key sections for clarity:

-1.Sales Trends:
+* Sales Trends:
     a.Tracks monthly, quarterly, and annual revenue performance across different restaurant locations. b.Identifies best-performing menu items and sales peaks, enabling targeted promotions and inventory planning.

-2.Customer Insights:
+* Customer Insights:
     a.Analyzes customer demographics, spending habits, and visit frequency. b.Segments customers into groups such as “Loyal Customers” and “Occasional Visitors” to personalize marketing efforts.

-3.Operational Metrics:
+* Operational Metrics:
     a.Monitors key metrics like Table Turnover Rate, Average Service Time, and Employee Performance Ratings. b.Aids in optimizing operations and improving the overall dining experience.